 Wild ride for DeChambeau leaves him tied with Cantlay at BMW

-Right went it looked as though DeChambeau would use sheer power and a remarkable touch with the putter to run away from the field, his blunders on the back nine made him settle for a 5-under 67 and still looking like the player to beat.
+He had to settle for a share of the lead with Patrick Cantlay, whose classic style and unwavering patience in the wake of DeChambeau’s wild ride worked equally well.

-Cantlay’s classic style worked just fine, too.
-He didn’t drop a shot until a tee shot into deep rough on the 18th that led to bogey and a 66.
+So crazy was this action that DeChambeau went from a one-shot deficit to a three-shot lead in the span of two holes with his long eagle putts, only for Cantlay to go from a four-shot deficit to a one-shot lead in two holes on the back nine with his birdies and DeChambeau’s blunders.

-The action at the top was so furious that DeChambeau went from a one-shot deficit to a three-shot lead in two holes on the front nine, and Cantlay went from a four-shot deficit to a one-shot lead in two holes on the back nine.
+DeChambeau steadied himself over the final three holes for a 5-under 67.
+Cantlay didn’t drop a shot until the final hole when he drove into deep rough and an 8-foot par putt caught the left side of the hole.
+His lone bogey gave him a 66.

-Cantlay ran off three straight birdies early on the back nine that allowed to make up so much ground so quickly, mostly due to DeChambeau hitting into the water on the par-5 12th (bogey) and the par-3 13th (double bogey).
+“It was another day on an easy, soft golf course, so you needed to make a bunch of birdies.
+I thought I played really well, all in all.
+I didn’t make too many mistakes,” he said.
+“I thought it was a good day and I’m in a good spot for tomorrow.”

 They were at 21-under 195, and Sunday had the trappings of a two-man race.